EddisonHaro/workesList/readme.md

 -Html
 and Javascript

-You have to type the name of each worker, when you write de lat worker, you have to type exit to exit the window, then you will see the list
+You have to type the name of each worker, when you write de last worker, you have to type exit to exit the window, then you will see the list